 Worse, Verizon stands behind the report, rather than acknowledge and correct the errors.

 Professionals and businesses around the world depend on this report to make important security decisions.
 It’s up to Verizon to remain the dependable source for our industry.

-I’d like to thank HD Moore, Thomas Ptacek, Grugq, Dan Rosenberg, Mike Russell, Kelly Shortridge, Rafael Turner, the entire team at Trail of Bits, and many others that cannot be cited for their contributions and comments on this blog post.
+I’d like to thank HD Moore, Thomas Ptacek, Grugq, Dan Rosenberg, Mike Russell, Rafael Turner, the entire team at Trail of Bits, and many others that cannot be cited for their contributions and comments on this blog post.

 Rory McCune has posted a followup where he notes a huge spike in Kenna’s observed exploitation of FREAK occurs at exactly the same time that the University of Michigan was scanning the entire internet for it.
 This supports the theory that benign internet-wide scans made it into Kenna’s data set where they were scaled by their frequency of occurrence.

 Further, an author of FREAK has publicly disclaimed any notion that it was widely exploited.